provectus/streaming-data-platform/README.md

 - `UrlForReports` - URL for retrieving reports
 ### Test
 #### Integration
-The integration test would be launched in `us-west-2` region by default.
+The integration test is launched in the `us-west-2` region by default.
 ```
 mvn -fn verify -DresourceBucket=<temporaryBucket>
 ```

-Where `temporaryBucket` is a bucket for resources which needed to create the stack.
-You may remove it after stack creation will finish.
+Where `temporaryBucket` is a bucket for resources required to create the stack.
+You may remove it once stack creation is finished.

 Test report is stored in `./fds-it/target/surefire-reports/`
 #### Performance